viduhq/api-docs/README.md

 ### Authentication

 This API uses API Keys to authenticate requests.
-If you're enrolled in the API beta, you can access your API keys at `Settings > Developers > API Keys`.
+If you're enrolled in the API beta, you can access your API keys at `Settings > API > API Keys`.

 Include an `Authorization` header in your requests as follows: